nuxeo/generator-nuxeo/README.md

 ## Generator Features
 - Trigger the Hot reload which allows you to update the deployed bundles without restarting the Nuxeo Server.
+- Connect your project to a Studio's one
 - Discover some sample Nuxeo Projects.
 - Bootstrap an empty Nuxeo Project with multi modules support.
 - Bootstrap a single empty Nuxeo Project.
+- Initiate an empty component or an empty unit test
 - Add a Nuxeo Package module to distribute your Project ([Marketplace](https://connect.nuxeo.com/nuxeo/site/marketplace))
 - Add a ready-to-use empty [Polymer](https://www.polymer-project.org) or [Angular2](https://angular.io/) Application.
 - Create your own business rules or logic as an [Automation Operation](https://doc.nuxeo.com/x/Go0ZAQ).